ornfelt/wander_nodes_util/README.md

 The script currently supports Outland and Northrend nodes, but it would be trivial to add support for Azeroth nodes as well.

 There's similar functionality in [wander_nodes_util.ipynb](./wander_nodes_util.ipynb).
-The notebook also contains scripts for generating SQL entries based on gm-logs, adjustments / updates of HandyNotes.lua etc. The code is mostly for personal use but can be alterered to serve your specific need.
+The notebook also contains scripts for generating SQL entries based on gm-logs, adjustments / updates of HandyNotes.lua etc (it's sort of a mess).
+The code is mostly for personal use but can be alterered to serve your specific need.

 [pyis.ipynb](./pyis.ipynb) contains code for generating the interactive wander nodes.